 There are also versions of duffel bags now that you can convert to carry in different ways such as a backpack, a sling bag, or even as a duffel with rollers.

 On smooth surfaces, suitcases are easy to use.
 Good suitcases can make it feel like you're carrying next to nothing.
 If your travel plans are predictable and you know exactly where you'll end up, a suitcase is probably the most convenient luggage for you to bring.
 Duffel bags can be painful on your shoulder after a few minutes, but you can pull/push around a suitcase for as long as you need to.
 When you encounter grass, sand, or stairs, however, then it's going to be a completely different story.
-That is where the duffel excels!

 The durability of any luggage depends on how much beating it is going to endure during your travels.